sealedace/TestSdkLib/README.md

 ### This is a test repository.
-Use Cocoapods to create a language mixed framework.
+Use Cocoapods to create an ObjC-Swift mixed framework.